soderlind/tablepress_chartist/README.md

 ##custom.css

-If you'd like to overide [the default style](http://gionkunz.github.io/chartist-js/getting-started.html#the-sass-way), you can add a `custom.css` in the plugin directory.
-It will be loaded after `libdist/chartist.min.css`
+If you'd like to overide [the default style](http://gionkunz.github.io/chartist-js/getting-started.html#the-sass-way), you can add a `tablepress-chartist-custom.css` in `wp-content` directory.
+It will be loaded after the Extension's default CSS file `libdist/chartist.min.css`.

 ##Installation